Home » Holiday homes »

 Further considerations for drafting a shortlist might include:

-- The likelihood of natural disasters – earthquakes, floods, and storms can damage your property, inflate insurance premiums and cause significant inconvenience.
+• Natural disasters – earthquakes, floods, and storms can damage your property, inflate insurance premiums, and cause significant inconvenience.

-- Rental yields – if you’re planning to rent out your property, many lenders may require that you generate 145% of your mortgage repayments annually1.
-You can get a rental property yield estimate from a rental agent.
+• Rental yields – if you’re planning to rent out your property, many lenders may require that you generate 145% of your mortgage repayments You can get a rental property yield estimate from a rental agent.

-- Regulations and laws – some countries have restrictions for foreign buyers.
-In others, you will need specialist documentation.
-To buy a house in Italy for instance, you will have to apply for a Codice Fiscale.
+• Regulations and laws – some countries have restrictions for foreign buyers.
+In others, you’ll need specialist documentation.
+To buy a house in Italy for instance, you’ll have to apply for a Codice Fiscale.
 This is your tax number or identification code and is equivalent to the national insurance number in the UK.

 Finding an overseas property